 - Ultimately you control the monthly reporting date to the credit bureaus as well.
 Credhub pulls the data on the day of the month you select.
 You get to audit the report and sit-on-it until you want to submit to the bureaus.

-A: Your fee to Credhub is $3 or $5 per month.
-The $3 is REPORTING ONLY while the $5 is REPORTING AND IDENTIFY THEFT PROTECTION for the tenant.
-Managers often charge tenants $7 to $10 per month (you get to decide) depending on what you think the threshold is for your tenants.
-You CAN charge different amounts for different categories of tenants. (see Monica's video on this in the training session).
-If your average rent is $695 you may choose a lower amount like $6 (for the basic plan) while average rents of $1,500 would likely be OK with $10.
-So, you’ll likely make $3 to $6 per tenant per month net profit PLUS what you charge owners.
+A: Your fee to Credhub is $5 per month per property no matter how many adults occupy the property.
+The $5 is FULL REPORTING (positive and negative) while the $9 is REPORTING AND IDENTIFY THEFT PROTECTION for the tenant.
+Managers often charge tenants $8 to $10 per month PER TENANT (you get to decide) depending on what you think the threshold is for your tenants.
+So, you’ll likely make $5 to $10 per tenant per month net profit PLUS what you charge owners.
 There are lots of training videos on this topic.
 Remember: you don’t start paying Credhub until the tenant is paying you.

 A: It depends.
 For the tenant to start paying for this service there is a Credhub document for them to sign.
 How fast can you get your tenants onboard?
 Some managers get tenants on this program as new leases are executed or renewed.
 If you adopt this method it will take a year to get everyone on this program.
 Other managers are more aggressive and send all current tenants a digital document introducing the new service and encouraging them to SIGN UP TODAY.
 It depends on how aggressive you want to be.
 We have sample letters to your current tenants to help you implement this service faster.